 Elizabeth A. Walker, PhD, RN, is the director of the Prevention and Control Core for the Diabetes Research and Training Center at the Albert Einstein College of Medicine.
+Dr Walker is currently conducting a pilot study to adapt the National Diabetes Prevention Program and tailor it for men in disadvantaged neighborhoods in New York City.
 Dr. Walker recently completed a large NIH-funded behavioral intervention study, for which she was the principal investigator, in minority diabetes populations, using telephonic interventions in Spanish and English to promote medication adherence, lifestyle change, screening for complications, and other self-management behaviors.
 She has completed several National Eye Institute funded studies to promote ophthalmic examinations to screen for retinopathy in minority diabetes participants.
 She is a behavioral scientist and co-investigator for the multi-center Diabetes Prevention Program Outcomes Study, and she co-chairs the DPP Medication Adherence Workgroup.
 Dr. Walker was also PI of a community-based study, Los Caminos, in which a culturally-sensitive diabetes self-management program was developed based on our focus group and survey findings, and will be implemented using community/peer educators in the Bronx.
 Through the Prevention and Control cores of the DRTC, she provides or facilitates various intervention and evaluation services to multiple health disparities grants in the New York City community.

 She collaborates in NIH-funded research with the New York City Department of Health and Mental Hygiene and its Diabetes Prevention and Control Division.
 Dr. Walker is a diabetes nurse specialist; she has been a certified diabetes educator (CDE) since 1986.
 She was co-chair of a Centers for Disease Control and Prevention (CDC) Expert Panel on Risk Perception and Decision Making in Chronic Disease.
 In 1999-2000, she served as the national President, Health Care & Education, of the American Diabetes Association.
 In 2008, she was named a Fellow of the American Association of Diabetes Educators (FAADE).